BelmY/wikiSDoR/Speed-up-&-Secure-with-CloudFlare.md

 ```
 127.0.0.1 s.example.org
 ```
- 4. Edit Nginx configure file by the following, it'll work on `https://s.example.org/webview/` and WebSocket will work in `wss://s.example.org/ws/`, the root path can put your profile `https://s.example.org/`.
+ 4. Edit Nginx configure file by the following, it'll work in `https://s.example.org/webview/` and WebSocket will work in `wss://s.example.org/ws/`, the root path can put your profile `https://s.example.org/`.
 ```
 server {
     listen 80;